AtosReferenzApplikation/Anwesenheitsplanung/README.md

 ### Build and Deploy

 Run `npm run-script build` to build and deploy the project to firebase.
 The build artifacts will be stored in the `dist/` directory.
+If you need the firebase credentials, please contact [LucasG04](https://github.com/LucasG04).

 ### Further help